[LUM#7] From the parking lot to the orchard

-Reconciling the city and agriculture is the challenge taken up by the Montpellier metropolis, which is devoting part of its land to organic market gardening.
+Reconciling urban life and agriculture is the challenge taken up by the city of Montpellier, which devotes part of its land to organic market gardening.

 Produced here, eaten here